 Both suspects “vehemently denied” having any desire to cause harm to anyone on MTSU’s campus or elsewhere.
 Mankarious stated that he had purchased the weapon for home protection “based on the area that he lived in Antioch.”

 The rifle and ammunition were later located in the trunk and glove box in Mankarious’ vehicle, parked in the MTSU Blvd parking garage.

-According to Tennessee Annotated Code 39-17-1309, which is the charge applied to Mankarious’ case, it is an offense “to possess or carry, whether openly or concealed, with the intent to go armed, any firearm, explosive, explosive weapon, bowie knife, hawk bill knife, ice pick, dagger, slingshot, leaded cane, switchblade knife, blackjack, knuckles or any other weapon of like kind, not used solely for instructional or school-sanctioned ceremonial purposes, in any public or private school building or bus, on any public or private school campus, grounds, recreation area, athletic field or any other property owned, operated, or while in use by any board of education, school, college or university board of trustees, regents or directors for the administration of any public or private educational institution.”
+According to Tennessee Annotated Code 39-17-1309, it is an offense “to possess or carry, whether openly or concealed, with the intent to go armed, any firearm, explosive, explosive weapon, bowie knife, hawk bill knife, ice pick, dagger, slingshot, leaded cane, switchblade knife, blackjack, knuckles or any other weapon of like kind, not used solely for instructional or school-sanctioned ceremonial purposes, in any public or private school building or bus, on any public or private school campus, grounds, recreation area, athletic field or any other property owned, operated, or while in use by any board of education, school, college or university board of trustees, regents or directors for the administration of any public or private educational institution.”